 $110

-Course Dates: October 23rd - 26th, Thurs/Fri 6pm-9pm, Sat/Sun 8am-5pm.
+Time: Thurs/Fri 6pm-9pm, Sat/Sun 8am-5pm.
+(Spring Break Classes will be 8am-3:00pm Weekdays).
 Bring your own lunch or snacks during the breaks.
 All course materials will be supplied including the manual and student handbook for study.

 Alberta Conservation & Hunter Education Course